 Vacuum aspiration, also called suction aspiration, is a minor surgical procedure used to clear the contents of the uterus during the first trimester of pregnancy.
 A thin tube (cannula) is inserted into the uterus.
 Then a specially designed syringe or pump is used to suction out all tissue contained in the uterus.

-Machine vacuum aspiration is the most common abortion method used in the first 5 to 12 weeks of pregnancy.
-First, the cervix is opened (dilated) and antibiotics are given to prevent infection.
-A hollow tube (attached to a bottle and pump) is then passed into the uterus.
-The pump is turned on, and all tissue is gently removed from the uterus.
+Vacuum aspiration is the most common abortion method used in the first 5 to 12 weeks of pregnancy.
+First, the cervix is opened (dilated), and an antibiotic is given to prevent infection.
+Then a tube is passed into the uterus, and suction is applied to gently remove all tissue from the uterus.

 Vacuum aspiration is also used to empty the uterus after an incomplete miscarriage.